AChezick/Capstone2/README.md

 There are more features which can be extracted from the raw data which might be helpful.
 Specifically aspects of when someone signed up for an event and if they attended.

 #### Models to try
 Since this data is no descriptive black-box models are OK to use.
-Implementing and optimizating a neural network is likely to produce good results.
-Learning how to use XDGBoost is also likely to improve perdiction score.
+Implementing and optimization a neural network is likely to produce good results.
+Learning how to use XDGBoost is also likely to improve prediction score.